This column contains corrections.

 The administration’s decision to favor logging makes little sense in the Tongass, as the timber industry in Southeast Alaska is dwarfed by fishing and tourism—sectors that thrive in large part because of their reliance on old-growth forests to protect clean water and spawning habitat for salmon and provide natural amenities that draw visitors from around the world.
 Market forces and local geography have made Tongass timber uncompetitive with wood from other parts of the country; most of the timber harvested in the Tongass is shipped overseas for processing.
 And local geography means that the money the U.S. Forest Service spends preparing roads for logging projects exceeds the revenue from timber sales.
 This has become evident even in historic timber towns such as Ketchikan, where former mill sites are being remodeled to accommodate cruise ships and tourism businesses.

 In a regional and global context, the decision to subsidize more logging makes no sense at all.
 Any climate change solution will require healthy natural carbon sinks, especially in places such as the Tongass where forests are especially good at capturing carbon.
 Even limited expansions of logging have major consequences.
 Areas where the Tongass has been “managed”—including second-growth forests, selectively logged areas, and areas disturbed by roads and other development—sequester almost 60 percent less carbon per year than intact forests.
-All in all, the removal of roadless protections threatens a carbon sink that already stores more than 400 million metric tons of carbon dioxide equivalent and sequesters an additional 3 million metric tons of carbon dioxide equivalent annually, equivalent to taking more than 637,000 cars off the road each year. (see Note in Table 1 for an explanation of calculations)
+All in all, the removal of roadless protections threatens a carbon sink that already stores more than 1.5 billion metric tons of carbon dioxide equivalent and sequesters an additional 10 million metric tons of carbon dioxide equivalent annually, equivalent to taking 2 million cars off the road each year.* (see Note in Table 1 for an explanation of calculations)